top of page

 Photo by Adrien Olichon from Pexels

 Yes, glass fragments are added to table salt, and these fragments are the real culprits.
 Although you would never want to eat salt in large quantities, having a little salt would never hurt you except for the fact that table salt contains glass.
 These glass fragments are absorbed with salt into the bloodstream, where they proceed to create small lacerations on the inside of the veins.
-Cholesterol, the little repair cells, come in to fix the damage created by the glass particles.
-But because there is so much damage done, it takes a lot of cholesterol to fix it, resulting in high cholesterol levels, which leads to the need for cholesterol medicine.
+Cholesterol, the little repair compounds, come in to fix the damage created by the glass particles.
+But because there is so much damage done, it takes a lot of cholesterol to fix it, resulting in high cholesterol levels, which leads to prescriptions for cholesterol medicine.

 New research shows microplastics in 90 percent of the table salt brands sampled worldwide.